 Assignment due dates: All assignments are due on the date specified on the syllabus and/or on Canvas.
-Late assignments will not be accepted unless the extended due date is discussed and agreed upon before the original due date, per the extension policy outlined above.
-Late pre-class assignments are never accepted (it defeats the point) however 4 will be dropped from your grade.
+Late assignments will not be accepted unless the extended due date is discussed and agreed upon before the original due date.
 If you will be absent on a day that an assignment is due in class, you must arrange to turn in the assignment before the start of that class period.

-Dropping the Course: The course may be dropped with a grade of W through Monday, October 25th (provided that the student's work to that point has been of passing quality).
+Dropping the Course: The course may be dropped with a grade of W through Monday, April 4th (provided that the student's work to that point has been of passing quality).
 After this date the grade of W will be assigned only in the case of withdrawal from the University or prolonged illness.